zopefoundation/Zope/zope2book/BasicObject.rst

 logic object can almost always be displayed in a browser, even if the logic object does not return HTML.

-There is one kind of logic objects supported by stock Zope: *Script (Python)* objects.

-The stock logic objects are written in the syntax of the *Python* scripting language.
+There are two kinds of logic objects supported by stock Zope: *Script (Python)* objects and *External Methods*.
+These stock logic objects are written in the syntax of the *Python* scripting language.
 Python is a general-purpose programming language.
 You are encouraged to read the `Python Tutorial <http://docs.python.org/tutorial/>`_ in order to understand the syntax and semantics of the example Script (Python) objects shown throughout this chapter and throughout this book.
 And don't